MISSION STATEMENT

 When a child is absent, they will be allowed one day for each day they are absent to turn in their school work unless otherwise specified by the teacher.

-All students are responsible to check homework or contact teacher for classroom assignments on days they miss school.
+All students are responsible for contacting the teacher for classroom assignments on days they are absent.

 Suggested Homework Time